Bos-Man’s Barber College gives free haircuts at Ratchet City Music Fest

 SHREVEPORT, La.
-(KTAL/KMSS) – Bos-Man’s Barber College gave away free haircuts on Saturday during Ratchet City Music Fest, an event sponsored by Marvekea’s Learning Center’s annual backpack and school supply giveaway.
+(KTAL/KMSS) – Bos-Man’s Barber College gave away free haircuts on Saturday during Ratchet City Music Fest, an event sponsored by Marvkevea’s Learning Center’s annual backpack and school supply giveaway.

 Families waited in line at the Louisiana State Fairground for free backpacks, but they couldn’t let their kids leave without getting a haircut.